awsdocs/amazon-connect-admin-guide/doc_source/create-real-time-report.md

 # Create a Real\-time Metrics Report<a name="create-real-time-report"></a>

 You can create a real\-time metrics report to view real\-time or near\-real time metrics data for activity in your contact center\.
 You must have permission to access metric data\.
 The **CallCenterManager** and **QualityAnalyst** security profiles include this permission\.
-For more information, see [Assign Permissions: Security Profiles](connect-security-profiles.md)\.
+For more information, see [Security Profiles](connect-security-profiles.md)\.

 **To create a real\-time metrics report**